splunk/public-o11y-docs/gdi/get-data-in/application/java/troubleshooting/common-java-troubleshooting.rst

    [otel.javaagent 2021-09-28 18:17:04:246 +0000] [main] INFO com.splunk.opentelemetry.profiler.JfrActivator - JFR profiler is active.

-If the string does not appear, make sure that you've activated the profiler by setting the ``splunk.profiler.activated`` system property or the ``SPLUNK_PROFILER_ENABLED`` environment variable.
+If the string does not appear, make sure that you've activated the profiler by setting the ``splunk.profiler.enabled`` system property or the ``SPLUNK_PROFILER_ENABLED`` environment variable.
 See :ref:`profiling-configuration-java`.

 Check the AlwaysOn Profiling configuration
 ----------------------------------------------------------------